ddecicco330web/ddecicco330web/README.md

 I've been learning how to code for the last year and a half, after switching careers.

-* 🌍  I'm based in New York City
+* 🌍  I'm based in Calgary, AB
 * ✉️  You can contact me at [ddecicco330@gmail.com](mailto:ddecicco330@gmail.com)
-* 🧠  I'm learning Advance Javascript

 ### Skills